Is "Once Saved, Always Saved" a Biblical Truth?

 They were never truly saved in the first place.
 That’s what he’s saying.

-Question 4.
-Are there Old Testament allusions to the security of believers?
+4: Is there Old Testament support for "once saved always saved" and allusions to the security of believer?

 The best one I know concerns the priesthood.
 When a man became a priest, he was given a ceremonial bath.
 From head to toe, he was drenched.
 He stood there, passively “taking it.”
 However, the process was never repeated.
 From then on, every time he arrived at the tabernacle (and later the temple) to do his priestly work, on entering he went first to the laver (wash basin) and washed his hands and sometimes his feet.
 No one did it to him; he did it himself.